illwieckz/pimi/README.md

 	    TrueCombat beta 0.45 build 12 for ioquake3

 	all
-	    an alias for “etmain cqbtest tcetest truecombat q3tc045”
+	    an alias for “etmain etnam cqbtest tcetest truecombat q3tc045”

 	nothing
 	    nothing